 Exchange Online Protection overview

-The rest of this topic explains how EOP works in standalone and hybrid environments.
+The rest of this article explains how EOP works and the features that are available in EOP.

 How EOP works

 To understand how EOP works, it helps to see how it processes incoming email:

 When an incoming message enters EOP, it initially passes through connection filtering, which checks the sender's reputation.
 The majority of spam is stopped at this point and rejected by EOP.
 For more information, see Configure connection filtering.

 Then the message is inspected for malware.
 If malware is found in the message or the attachment(s) the message is delivered to quarantine.
 By default, only admins can view and interact with malware quarantined messages.
 But, admins can create and use quarantine policies to specify what users are allowed to do to quarantined messages.
 To learn more about malware protection, see Anti-malware protection in EOP.

 The message continues through policy filtering, where it's evaluated against any mail flow rules (also known as transport rules) that you've created.
 For example, a rule can send a notification to a manager when a message arrives from a specific sender.

 In on-premises organization with Exchange Enterprise CAL with Services licenses, Microsoft Purview data loss prevention (DLP) checks in EOP also happen at this point.

 The message passes through content filtering (anti-spam and anti-spoofing) where harmful messages are identified as spam, high confidence spam, phishing, high confidence phishing, or bulk (anti-spam policies) or spoofing (spoof settings in anti-phishing policies).
 You can configure the action to take on the message based on the filtering verdict (quarantine, move to the Junk Email folder, etc.), and what users can do to the quarantined messages using quarantine policies.
 For more information, see Configure anti-spam policies and Configure anti-phishing policies in EOP.